-- (1) For this benchmark - - (a) the Council's planned rates income for the year is compared with a quantified limit on rates contained in the financial strategy included in the Council's long term plan; and - (b) the Council's planned rates increases for the year are compared with a quantified limit on rates increases for the year contained in the financial strategy included in the Council's long term plan. - (2) The Council meets the rates affordability benchmark if - - its planned rates income for the year equals or is less than each quantified limit on rates; and - (b) its planned rates increases for the year equal or are less than each quantified limit on rates increases. - (3) The Council has exceeded both these benchmarks for the 2019/20 year due to significantly higher rating growth during the 2018/19 year (\$13.2 million) compared to \$4.3 million estimated when the 2018-28 Long Term Plan was set.
+- (1) For this benchmark - - (a) the Council's planned rates income for the year is compared with a quantified limit on rates contained in the financial strategy included in the Council's long term plan; and - (b) the Council's planned rates increases for the year are compared with a quantified limit on rates increases for the year contained in the financial strategy included in the Council's long term plan. - (2) The Council meets the rates affordability benchmark if - - (a) its planned rates income for the year equals or is less than each quantified limit on rates; and - (b) its planned rates increases for the year equal or are less than each quantified limit on rates increases. - (3) The Council has slightly exceeded the rates income benchmark for the 2020/21 year due to significantly higher rating growth during the 2018/19 year (\$13.2 million) compared to \$4.3 million estimated when the 2018-28 Long Term Plan was set.
 While some of the growth was used to reduce the rates increase to existing ratepayers, some was used for core infrastructure maintenance.